Earn Trust through Powerful Website Authority

 Identify your topic cluster.
 It is the core subject area where you want to be recognised as authoritative.
 (Don’t attempt to own everything; focus wins battles).

 Map competitor content coverage.
 What specific questions and subtopics do they address?
-Make a spreadsheet if you have to.
+Create a spreadsheet if needed.

 Identify gaps in your own coverage.
 Which questions are competitors answering that you haven’t addressed?
 These gaps are your roadmap.